lbnl-science-it/cborg-web/content/english/pages/models.md

 {{< accordion "Cohere Command R+" >}}

-Cohere Command R+ has a neutral voice that is well suited to technical applications.
+Cohere Command R+ has an advanced self-hosted model well suited to technical applications.
 The large token context window is the longest of any open model, which is useful for text summarization and RAG applications with long documents.
-R+ also supports tool use.
-The model is running on a 4x Nvidia A100 system.
+R+ also supports tool use / function calling.
+This model is running on a 4x Nvidia A100 system.

 - **Endpoint Location**: LBNL IT Division Data Center
 - **Use Cases**: Chat, Text Summarization, RAG, Multi-Tool Use